 Visual:

-*The emergency radio procedure described in the Railroad Operating Rules will be in effect for Railroad employees and is NOT superceded by the signal described above.
+*The emergency radio procedure described in the Railroad Operating Rules will be in effect for railroad employees and is NOT superceded by the signal described above.

 M. Spill Containment Plan

 Where appropriate, or when required by regulation, spill containment plans and procedures may be required.
 A spill containment plan will be attached to this document as an addendum.
-When practicable, the location of spill containment equipment and measures should be indicated on the Site Map portion of this plan.
+When practicable, the location of spill containment equipment and measures should be indicated on the site map portion of this plan.

 N. Confined Space Entry Procedures